willconry/video-roller/README.md

 # Video Roller

 This python script is used to make videos with a rolling shutter effect.
 The output video is composed of segments of the input video but the starting time for each consecutive segment is delayed.
-This makes one side of the video lag behind the other.
+This makes one side of the video lag behind the other thus creating the rolling shutter effect.

 ## Usage